How to Prepare for Fall and Winter Storms

 Preparation:

 1. Secure Objects: Tie down or bring inside outdoor items that could become projectiles.
+Patio furniture, garden tools, grills, and even holiday decorations should be secured or moved indoors.

 2. Inspect Trees: Check nearby trees for dead branches that could fall on your home.
+Trim weak or overhanging branches and consider consulting a professional arborist for large or potentially hazardous trees.
+Regular tree maintenance helps prevent property damage and power outages.

 Survival:

 2. Lower Floor Safety: Stay on a lower floor and away from windows.
+If you live in a mobile home or temporary structure, seek a sturdier shelter well before high winds arrive.

 Scenario 3: Early Snowfall